Article

 AlphaSense is a financial research platform that helps professionals find, analyze, and act on information more quickly and efficiently.
 The platform uses AI to power its search engine, which allows users to find relevant information from a vast range of sources, including company filings, analyst reports, news articles, and expert call transcripts.

-Best for: Financial professionals seeking market intelligence
+Best for: Financial professionals seeking market trends and intelligence

 Pros: